tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise4-Journey.md

 #### Add Actions for Raining Path

-W'll attempt to send an SMS Message to our customer.
+We'll attempt to send an SMS message to our customer.

 Your Journey will then look like this.
 Click on ``Actions`` as indicated in the screenshot.